The Echo Springs faculty works with about twenty students.

 Chris also participates in ultra-running races.
 The longest race he’s ever run is 100k (over 62 miles!).

-Chelsea Dickinson: Director of Business Development and Admissions
+Chelsea Dickinson: Director of Admissions, Marketing, and Business Devlopment

 Chelsea believes in the power of authentic connection, innovative thinking, and supportive relationships.
 In her role as the Director of Business Development and Admissions, her focus is to fully support the young adults, families, and professionals who are seeking the unique solutions that Echo provides.
 Chelsea weaves together her extensive experience in business development, leadership, and life coaching to help faculty, students, and families to navigate each unique journey to a thriving adulthood.